brightspot/react-examples/brightspot-routing/README.md

 The following is a suggestion for learning more about routing with Brightspot:

 1. Configure Brightspot with a Default Site URL to make it easy for editors to navigate to a piece of content.
 Navigate to **☰** &rarr; **Admin** &rarr; **Sites & Settings** &rarr; **Global** &rarr; **Main** &rarr; and enter `http://localhost:3000` into the **Default Site URL** field.
 Then open a content edit page and click on a hyperlink in the URLs widget.
+2. By default, permalinks are only automatically generated once for each piece of content and any further changes require manual input.
+Consider a case where the front-end app is not yet live and the URL structures are still in flux.
+Brightspot can be configured to always generate permalinks and replace any existing permalink.
+Navigate to **☰** &rarr; **Admin** &rarr; **Sites & Settings** &rarr; **Global** &rarr; **CMS** &rarr; **Advanced** and toggle on the **Always Generate Permalinks** and **Single Generated Permalink** fields.
+Then edit an existing **Article** and update the headline to force a new permalink to be generated.
-2. Consider a case where the app needs to serve 3xx status codes on redirect.
+3. Consider a case where the app needs to serve 3xx status codes on redirect.
 Try implementing an app that handles server side rendering and redirects with status codes (See [Next.js Redirects](https://nextjs.org/docs/api-reference/next.config.js/redirects)).

 ## Troubleshooting